hashicorp-education/learn-consul-health-checks-vms/README.md

-# Manage permissions with access control lists (ACLs)
+# Monitor your application health with distributed checks

 This repository contains companion code for the following tutorial: